Originally published January 29, 2019. Updated March 31, 2022.

 For the fondant icing

 - Combine the powdered sugar, milk, corn syrup and vanilla in a small bowl.
 Whisk until smooth.
 Icing should be thin enough to spread, but thick enough to hold a ribbon briefly when drizzled into the bowl.
-Err on the side of too thick, as it is easy to add more liquid.1 ¾ Cup Powdered Sugar, 2 Tablespoon Non-Dairy Milk, 1 Tablespoon Light Corn Syrup, 1 teaspoon Vanilla
+Err on the side of too thick, as it is easy to add more liquid.
+If your icing is too thick, add 1 teaspoon of milk at a time until it reaches the right consistency.1 ¾ Cup Powdered Sugar, 2 Tablespoon Non-Dairy Milk, 1 Tablespoon Light Corn Syrup, 1 teaspoon Vanilla

 - Working one at a time, flip the cookies over and ice half of the bottom side of each cookie.
 Lay the half frosted cookies on a rack to dry.
 It will take about 20 minutes for the icing to dry to the touch.